Learning Disentangled Representation for One-shot Progressive Face Swapping: Conclusion and Future Work

-\begin{IEEEbiography}[{ }]{Qi Li} received the B.E. degree in automation from China University of Petroleum, Qingdao, China, in 2011 and the Ph.D. degree in pattern recognition and intelligent systems from the National Laboratory of Pattern Recognition (NLPR), Institute of Automation of the Chinese Academy of Sciences (CASIA), Beijing, China, in 2016.
-He is currently an associate professor at the Center for Research on Intelligent Perception and Computing, NLPR, CASIA.
-His research interests include face recognition, computer vision and machine learning. \end{IEEEbiography}
+\fi \begin{IEEEbiography}[{ }]{Qi Li} received the B.E. degree from China University of Petroleum in 2011, the Ph.D. degree from the Institute of Automation, Chinese Academy of Sciences (CASIA) in 2016.
+He is an Associate Professor with the New Laboratory of Pattern Recognition (NLPR), State Key Laboratory of Multimodal Artificial Intelligence Systems (MAIS), CASIA.
+His research interests include face recognition, computer vision, and machine learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Weining Wang} received her B.E. degree from North China Electric Power University in 2015 and the Ph.D. degree from University of Chinese Academy of Sciences (UCAS) in 2020.
-She is now an Assistant Professor at the National Laboratory of Pattern Recognition (NLPR), Institute of Automation, Chinese Academy of Sciences (CASIA), Beijing, China.
+She is now an Associate Professor at the Laboratory of Cognition and Decision Intelligence for Complex Systems, Institute of Automation, Chinese Academy of Sciences (CASIA).
 Her research interests include pattern recognition and computer vision. \end{IEEEbiography}